|« PreviousNext »|

 AWS sends you a confirmation email after the sign-up process is complete.
 To view your current account activity and manage your account at any time, go to http://aws.amazon.com, and then click My Account/Console.

-When you sign up, AWS provides you with security credentials that are specific to your account.
-Examples of these credentials are shown here.
+When you sign up, AWS provides you with access keys that are specific to your account.
+Examples of these are shown here.

 Access Key ID Example: AKIAIOSFODNN7EXAMPLE